Section 3. Kiichiro Toyoda Invents the Automatic Loom

 They arrived in San Francisco some two weeks later on August 14.
 Once in the United States, Kiichiro, Aiko and Risaburo spent the rest of August visiting cotton plantations and related facilities, as well as textile factories.
 The group then left for England, arriving in London on October 1.

 In England, they again devoted their time and energy to visiting cotton production facilities and textile factories.
-Kiichiro organized to receive training at A. Platt and Company for two weeks from January 15, 1922, so he left his sister and brother-in-law to take up his training at Oldham, outside Manchester.
-While at A. Platt and Company and studying the processes and methods for manufacturing spinning machines, Kiichiro also studied cop-changing automatic looms.
+Kiichiro organized to receive training at Platt for two weeks from January 15, 1922, so he left his sister and brother-in-law to take up his training at Oldham, outside Manchester.
+While at Platt and studying the processes and methods for manufacturing spinning machines, Kiichiro also studied cop-changing automatic looms.

 At the end of February 1922, Kiichiro, Aiko and Risaburo boarded a Japanese ship in Marseille and returned home after a brief stop in Shanghai.

-The training Kiichiro's received at A. Platt and Company was, certainly valuable when it came time to establish Toyoda Automatic Loom Works.
+The training Kiichiro's received at Platt was, certainly valuable when it came time to establish Toyoda Automatic Loom Works.